MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-cosmosdb-mongodb-copy-activity.md

 ---
-title: Configure Azure Cosmos DB for MongoDB in a copy activity
+title: Configure Azure CosmosDB for MongoDB in a copy activity
-description: This article explains how to copy data using Azure Cosmos DB for MongoDB.
+description: This article explains how to copy data using Azure CosmosDB for MongoDB.
 author: jianleishen
 ms.author: jianleishen
 ms.topic: how-to